 There are various segments with the SR 303L mainline paving that are experiencing significant cracking.
-These areas should be investigated during final design stages to determine the cause of the cracking and the appropriate mitigating repairs should be included with the project construction.
+These areas should be further investigated during final design stages to determine the cause of the cracking and the appropriate mitigating repairs should be included with the project construction.
+Further information is included in Appendix G.